Summary executions during the Gaza war: West Bank public executions

-This occurred shortly after six militants, including three battalion leaders, were killed in Tulkarm.

-Both sides accused

-Mukhtar of the Doghmush clan

-The IDF claimed Fayeq Mabhouh, the police officer, who was killed during the Al-Shifa Hospital siege (see below), had been appointed to intimidate local Gazan clans in order to thwart them from cooperating with Israel on guarding the distribution of humanitarian aid, and accused him of "orchestrating" the execution of the leader of the Doghmush clan the week before he was killed.
-The clan allegedly denied this, and claimed the leader and his family were killed by an airstrike.
-Israel and Gaza's government were competing to win over the clans.
-It was rumoured that a large part of the Israeli motive for killing Mabhouh was the failure of the Israeli plan to replace the police in Gaza with the clans (such as the Doghmush clan) to distribute aid and enforce the law.
+On Friday 24 November 2023, two Palestinian men were killed by other Palestinians in Tulkarm in the West Bank.

 Killings by Israelis in the West Bank

 Assassination of a wounded militant and his companions in hospital

 Israeli forces disguised as medical staff and civilian Muslim women have shot dead three Palestinians inside a hospital in the West Bank city of Jenin.
 The hospital says the men were ‘assassinated’.
 Israel says they belonged to a ‘Hamas terrorist cell’.
 The BBC referred to the men who were killed as "members of Palestinian armed groups".

 The spokesperson for the hospital, Tawfiq al-Shobaki, said there was no exchange of fire in the hospital, just the assassination of a patient.
 He also said that all three men who died were asleep at the time of the attack.

 According to experts from the United Nations, the killing of three Palestinian men in a hospital in the occupied West Bank by Israeli commandos disguised as medical workers and civilians may amount to war crimes.
 Unarmed members of the military are allowed to be taken prisoner but not killed.
 Wounded combatants are further protected under the Geneva Conventions, they are not allowed to be killed or captured, but they may be kept as prisoners of war after they recover if they are treated at enemy hospitals.